arnolddevos/Soapbox/README.md

 Templates can also reference tasks and settings.
 For example, a template might use `sitePath.value` to construct links.

+### Markdown files

+Markdown files should match *.md or *.markdown.
+Each will be translated to HTML and expanded into a template producing a .html file.
+The path of the markdown file relative to src/site is preserved in target/site.

+Any file matching *.reveal is processed as markdown but expanded into a slideshow template instead of the usual page template.
+Each first or second level heading in the document starts a new slide.
+You will need to have reveal.js installed under lib for the slideshow to work.

 ### blog.txt

 This is used to create a chronological list of pages, the blog.